rhysmoggs/ms4-morgan-and-co/TESTING.md

 # Bug Fixes

 Favicon console error [fix](https://www.w3schools.com/html/html_favicon.asp).
 This was resolved by adding a favicon image, created [here](https://favicon.io/favicon-generator/).
-It was `static/images` folder and linked in the `templates/base.html` file.
+It was added to the `static/images` folder and linked in the `templates/base.html` file.

 <img src="docs/testing/favicon-error.png">